TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 7. Subscription Model:

 a.
-First time Employers to Indeed Prime may be offered an initial 90-day subscription fee, to be paid upfront.
+Under the Subscription Model, Employers agree to pay upfront an initial subscription fee for a period of time specified in any Indeed insertion order or online pricing page (each subscription period to be referred to as a “Term”).

 b.
-Any hires made during the initial 90-day period are included in the fee indicated on the Indeed insertion order.
+Unlimited hires may be made during any Term for the fee indicated on the Indeed insertion order or the price indicated on the Indeed Prime online pricing page.

 c.
-If no hires are made during the initial 90-day period, an automatic extension of 90 days will be offered.
+All plans under the Subscription Model shall automatically renew for additional Terms.
+If you wish to cancel your Subscription, you must do so no later than 15 days prior to the end of any Term.
+No refunds will be given for payment made during any Term.

 d.
-The Subscription Model is only offered to first time Employers, and may only be used once.

-e.
-In the event an Employer wishes to extend the time period of a Subscription Model contract, they should consult their Prime Client Executive or Consultant.

-f.
-Under the Subscription Model, payment is due upon receipt of an Insertion Order or confirmation email, confirming your purchase, unless agreed upon otherwise with your Prime Client Executive or Consultant.
+Under the Subscription Model, payment is due upon receipt of an insertion order or confirmation email, confirming your purchase, unless agreed upon otherwise with your Prime Client Executive or Consultant.

 If you wish to use the Indeed Prime tool, you must have an agreement with Indeed to do so under one of the pricing models listed above, and have accepted Indeed’s online terms of service.
 Sales taxes will be charged as appropriate.
 The Obligation to pay Fees shall survive termination or expiration of this Agreement.